 About Baronius Press

-Baronius Press is a Catholic book publisher based in London, England.
-It was originally founded in 2002 and takes its name from the Venerable Cardinal Caesar Baronius, a Neapolitan ecclesiastical historian from the late 1500's.
+Baronius Press is a Catholic book publisher originally founded in 2002 and is committed to producing good solid Catholic books and resources that reaffirm the faith and the tradition of the Church.
+It takes its name from the Venerable Cardinal Caesar Baronius, a Neapolitan ecclesiastical historian from the late 1500's.
 Its logo is a biretta, which together with a cassock forms the traditional image of a Catholic priest.

 In an age of mass production and cost cutting overriding aesthetic beauty, Baronius Press is re-typesetting (rather than producing facsimiles) classic Catholic books, to obtain clear text which is easy to read.
 These are then published in high quality bindings that are beautiful and durable.
 The time and effort that is invested into each title is enormous, but this is a small gesture of love for the treasures of the Holy Mother Church whose literary treasures we are publishing.

 The company has made history by updating and republishing a number of titles that previously were out of print for many decades.
-In 2004 the company was the first to publish the 1962 Daily Missal with an Imprimatur since the mid 1960s and in subsequent years continued to expand the range with a series of Christian Classics in both paperback and leather bound editions.
+In 2004 the company was the first to publish the 1962 Daily Missal with an Imprimatur since the mid-1960s and in subsequent years continued to expand the range with a series of Christian Classics in both paperback and leather bound editions.
 These included the only edition of the Little Office of the Blessed Virgin to include the Gregorian Chant and the republication of the Carmelite classic Divine Intimacy.
 In 2012 after five years of preparation, Baronius Press released the first 1963 Roman Breviary in nearly fifty years.
-Currently, the company has over 50 titles in print.
+Currently, the company has over 60 titles in print.